fmeschia/esr-meter/README.md

 One possibility to overcome this problem would be to use differential analog amplifiers to bring the voltages within the measurement range.
 The gain and the baseline of the amplifiers could be adjusted by the micro with digital potentiometers, to adapt to different battery voltages.
 The drawback is the number of additional components, which influences the cost of the device.

 Instead of going this route, we decided to use "AC coupling".
 The voltages sensed at the battery terminals are filtered through one-pole (RC) low-pass filters, so that their DC component is removed.
-If the time constant of the fiter is sufficiently long compared to the load-switching-to-measurement delay, we would only measure the actual change in voltage, with negligible error (compare, in the scope plot below, the green DC-coupled positive terminal voltage with the AC-coupled signal).
+If the time constant of the fiter is sufficiently long compared to the load-switching-to-measurement delay, we would only measure the actual change in voltage, with negligible error (compare, in the scope plot below, the yellow DC-coupled positive terminal voltage with the green AC-coupled signal).

 ![DC vs. AC measure of ∆V](screenshots/measure1.png "DC (yellow) vs. AC (green) measure of ∆V")

 In order to ensure reasonable precision with low cost, we also decided to reference the ADCs to the internal bandgap voltage reference of the micro.
-This means that, if we want to meet the 1 Ohm maximum range stated in the design goals, we need to draw less than about 1.1 A.
+This means that, if we want to meet the 1 Ohm maximum range stated in the design goals, we need to draw less than about 1.1 A (we designed the prototype for 0.8 A).

 Such an electronic load can be conveniently built with a LM317 regulator used as a current source.
 This will be the heart of the "hot" loop.
 Additionally, the hot loop will also include: